YASH-GU24/weaviate-toxic-comment-classifier/README.md

 3. Run the add_data.py to create schema and add data
 4. Then run script.py and enter text in the input field, Then click classify to classify the comment as toxic or Non toxic.

+I have used the dataset available here: https://www.kaggle.com/datasets/akashsuper2000/toxic-comment-classification

 https://user-images.githubusercontent.com/75658681/163169920-958433fe-d4a8-4e4f-b0fa-9f509948ebce.mp4